HibahAhmed/stock-analysis/README.md

 ## Overview of Project

 ### Steve's parents are investing in Daqo New Energy Corporation (DQ).
 Both green energy as well as DQ stocks are analyzed with the help of VBA.
 VBA is a programing language that is being used in this module to help make calculations and analyze using code which decreases possible errors and miscalculations.
+This was done with the help of enabling and creating macros along with different data types.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------